Hungary: Age of elected kings

-Decline (1490–1526)

 King Matthias died without lawful sons, and the Hungarian magnates procured the accession of the Pole Vladislaus II (1490–1516), supposedly because of his weak influence on Hungarian aristocracy.
 Hungary's international role declined, its political stability was shaken, and social progress was deadlocked.
 In 1514, the weakened old King Vladislaus II faced a major peasant rebellion led by György Dózsa, which was ruthlessly crushed by the nobles, led by John Zápolya.
-The resulting degradation of order paved the way for Ottoman pre-eminence.
+The resulting degradation of order paved the way for Ottoman preeminence.
 In 1521, the strongest Hungarian fortress in the South, Nándorfehérvár (today's Belgrade, Serbia), fell to the Turks.
 The early appearance of Protestantism further worsened internal relations in the country.

 Ottoman wars (1526–1699)

 After some 150 years of wars with the Hungarians and other states, the Ottomans gained a decisive victory over the Hungarian army at the Battle of Mohács in 1526, where King Louis II died while fleeing.
 Amid political chaos, the divided Hungarian nobility elected two kings simultaneously, John Zápolya and Ferdinand I of the Habsburg dynasty.
 With the conquest of Buda by the Turks in 1541, Hungary was divided into three parts and remained so until the end of the 17th century.
 The north-western part, termed as Royal Hungary, was annexed by the Habsburgs who ruled as kings of Hungary.
 The eastern part of the kingdom became independent as the Principality of Transylvania, under Ottoman (and later Habsburg) suzerainty.
 The remaining central area, including the capital Buda, was known as the Pashalik of Buda.

-The vast majority of the seventeen and nineteen thousand Ottoman soldiers in service in the Ottoman fortresses in the territory of Hungary were Orthodox and Muslim Balkan Slavs rather than ethnic Turkish people.
-Orthodox Southern Slavs were also acting as akinjis and other light troops intended for pillaging in the territory of present-day Hungary.
 In 1686, the Holy League's army, containing over 74,000 men from various nations, reconquered Buda from the Turks.
 After some more crushing defeats of the Ottomans in the next few years, the entire Kingdom of Hungary was removed from Ottoman rule by 1718.
 The last raid into Hungary by the Ottoman vassals Tatars from Crimea took place in 1717.
 The constrained Habsburg Counter-Reformation efforts in the 17th century reconverted the majority of the kingdom to Catholicism.
 The ethnic composition of Hungary was fundamentally changed as a consequence of the prolonged warfare with the Turks.
 A large part of the country became devastated, population growth was stunted, and many smaller settlements perished.
 The Austrian-Habsburg government settled large groups of Serbs and other Slavs in the depopulated south, and settled Germans (called Danube Swabians) in various areas, but Hungarians were not allowed to settle or re-settle in the south of the Carpathian Basin.